ALMArchive/statecalc/README.md

 All internal calculations are performed using curied partial functions.
-The principle difference between binary and unary operations is unary operations automatically call the equal function which calculates the result of a set of operations and stores the result in the answer variable.
+The principle difference between binary and unary operations is unary operations are applied to the answer slot alone and are not impacted by the entry value.

-Binary functions, in contrast, require an additional operand and a call to the equal function.

 ### Equal